Application: Master in Wealth Management

-All applications must be submitted by 28 February at the latest.
+All applications must be submitted from 15 January to 28 February at the latest.

 There is only one new intake of Master’s students each year, in September.
 Once you have been admitted, your attendance from day one of the Master’s program is mandatory.